jaymcor/jaymcor.github.io/notes/isolation_rr_si.md

 ### Epilogue

 Andy was bitten by the infamous write skew anomaly, which is not allowed under RR, but is allowed under SI.
+By the way, this happens in both MySQL RR and PostgreSQL RR.

 Simply put, Andy and Brad were operating from the same snapshotted read view, against which their writes were individually valid, but the two transactions